jlov7/Sentinel-MCP/README.md

 ## 🤝 Contributing

 Contributions welcome!
-This is a learning project exploring governance patterns for AI agents.
+This is a personal R&D project exploring governance patterns for AI agents—shared openly for learning, research, and community discussion.
 See [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines.

+**Note:** This project is not seeking commercialization or productization.
+It's an exploration of interesting problems in AI governance, shared for educational and research purposes.

 **Areas we'd love help with:**
 - Additional agent framework adapters